Trust-Anchor-Group/AgentApiPostman/README.md

 # Neuron Agent API Postman Collection
+Postman can be downloaded here https://www.postman.com/.
+It can be used both in the browser and as a desktop app, but i recommend using the desktop app.

 ## Import
 Open Postman and press the import button at the top of the workspace area, drag and drop both the collection and environment files.